This article is written in collaboration with Naluri.

 Physiological outcomes including heart rate, blood pressure and autonomic control (using heart rate variability) and endocrine markers including noradrenaline, adrenaline and cortisol (an objective measure of stress) improved with green exercise.
 Exposure to nature increase arousal and attention capacity with observed increases in heart rate.
 The increase of heart rate variability also indicates the adaptability of the nervous system in responding to challenges experienced by an individual such as stress and exercise.

 We work hard towards preserving nature and making sure that our earth stays as a safe and healthy place for us to live in.
 But consider the saying by Jim Rohn “Take care of your body, it’s the only place you have to live”.
-Appreciate yourself and your body as for how precious mother nature is.
+Hence, appreciate yourself and your body as much as mother nature deserved to be appreciated.

 Engaging in physical activity outdoors provides health benefits that are not available indoor.
 Alongside the social aspect which some individuals crave, it may also increase enjoyment and adherence to bring about positive behaviour changes in a large proportion of the population.
 Thus, exercise within green spaces and the great outdoors may be a useful natural medicine to address health challenges.
 The great outdoors, therefore, should not be just considered a playground for those who seek the thrills of extreme sports, but the space for all.